apache/druid/docs/querying/sql-data-types.md

 ## Multi-value strings

-Druid's native type system allows strings to potentially have multiple values.
-These [multi-value string dimensions](multi-value-dimensions.md) are reported in SQL as VARCHAR typed, and can be syntactically used like any other VARCHAR.
+Druid's native type system allows strings to have multiple values.
+These [multi-value string dimensions](multi-value-dimensions.md) are reported in SQL as type VARCHAR and can be syntactically used like any other VARCHAR.
 Regular string functions that refer to multi-value string dimensions are applied to all values for each row individually.

-Multi-value string dimensions can also be treated as arrays via special [multi-value string functions](sql-multivalue-string-functions.md), which can perform powerful array-aware operations, but retain their VARCHAR typing and behavior.
+You can treat multi-value string dimensions as arrays using special [multi-value string functions](sql-multivalue-string-functions.md), which perform powerful array-aware operations, but retain their VARCHAR type and behavior.

-Grouping by a multi-value expression observes the native Druid multi-value aggregation behavior, which is similar to the SQL UNNEST operator.
-Refer to the documentation on [multi-value string dimensions](multi-value-dimensions.md) for additional details.
+When grouping on a multi-value dimension, Druid uses all values from matching rows to generate one group per value, similar to using the UNNEST operator on an ARRAY type.
+See [Grouping](multi-value-dimensions.md#grouping) for more information.

 > Because the SQL planner treats multi-value dimensions as VARCHAR, there are some inconsistencies between how they are handled in Druid SQL and in native queries.
 For instance, expressions involving multi-value dimensions may be incorrectly optimized by the Druid SQL planner.
 For example, `multi_val_dim = 'a' AND multi_val_dim = 'b'` is optimized to
 `false`, even though it is possible for a single row to have both `'a'` and `'b'` as values for `multi_val_dim`.